espocrm/documentation/docs/administration/upgrading.md

 ```

 This will check the next available version, download it and install.
 Once upgrade is complete it will prompt to run the command again, if a newer version is available.

+Note: Upgrading process may take a while.
+Do not close the terminal until it's finished.

 ## Recommendations